ror-community/ror-site/content/blog/2021-02-03-ror-annual-meeting.md

 The ability to maintain the data in ROR and curate it over time is also critical.
 ROR needs to become independent from GRID, which provided the seed data for the registry, and implement its own infrastructure and workflows for adding and updating records.
 ROR is developing community-based processes and policies for reviewing changes.
 Please get in touch with ROR if this is something you are interested in helping with.

-While we wished we could have seen everyone in person for the 2021 annual meeting, the virtual format made it possible to bring even more people together who would not have ordinarily been able to travel to the meeting.
-Fortunately, we even figured out a way to ROR together on Zoom!
+While we wished we could have seen everyone in person for the 2021 annual meeting, the virtual format made it possible to bring even more people together who would not have ordinarily been able to travel to attend the meeting in person.
+Fortunately, we even figured out a way to ROAR together on Zoom!

 {{< figure src="/img/roring-on-zoom.png" >}}